Castle Clinton: 2000s to present

 The National Guard occupied Castle Clinton for six weeks after the September 11 attacks in 2001.
 Castle Clinton reopened to the public on October 22, 2001, though the ferries to the Statue of Liberty National Monument were not operating at the time.
 That December, the NPS erected a tent with seven body scanners at Castle Clinton, where visitors to the Statue of Liberty National Monument underwent a security screening.
 The facility could not handle large crowds, often resulting in waits of more than one hour.
 The NPS considered relocating the security-screening facilities to the nearby City Pier A in 2003 but decided against it.
 Although the security tent in front of Castle Clinton had been intended as a temporary measure, it remained in place for more than a decade.
-The security screening facilities were relocated to Ellis Island in 2013.
+The security screening facilities were supposed to have been relocated to Ellis Island in 2013; as of 2024, the screening facilities were located southeast of Castle Clinton.

 During excavations for the nearby South Ferry station in late 2005, builders found the remains of a stone wall dating from the late 17th or 18th centuries.
 Workers subsequently found another wall under the site, and the NPS exhibited part of one of the walls inside Castle Clinton.
+As of 2023, Castle Clinton remains a visitor center and ticket office for the Statue of Liberty National Monument.